Exotic C*-algebras of geometric groups

 \section{Arbitrary locally compact groups}

 A major theme in this paper is the connection between the C*-algebras $\CPF$ and $\CLp$ when $G$ is a locally compact group and $2\leq p\leq \infty$.
 We begin by considering these C*-algebras for arbitrary locally compact groups, though we will soon specialize to particular classes of locally compact groups.
-We begin with the following generalization of Hulanicki's classical characterization of amenability states that a locally compact group $G$ is amenable if and only if the trivial representation of $G$ extends to a $*$-representation of $C^*_r(G)$.
+Hulanicki's classical characterization of amenability states that a locally compact group $G$ is amenable if and only if the trivial representation of $G$ extends to a $*$-representation of $C^*_r(G)$.
 We generalize this result to a statement about $\pf^*_p(G)$.

 \begin{prop} The following are equivalent for a locally compact group $G$ and $1<p<\infty$. \begin{enumerate}[$(i)$] \item $G$ is amenable; \item The trivial representation $1_G: G\to \C$ extends to a $*$-representation of $\pf_{p}^*(G)$. \end{enumerate} \end{prop}